 Organic Demo Videos

-During the keynote of a conference I spoke at in the end of January 2019, I showed the audience a typical commercial that look something like this.
+During the keynote of a conference I spoke at the end of January 2019, I showed the audience a typical commercial that looks something like this.
 During the commercial, the audience learned about what the business did, how they did it, and why they should choose them over a competitor.
-In addition, there is a good amount of editing, b roll, and voice overs to convey a tight commercial feeling.
+In addition, there is a good amount of editing, b roll, and voice-overs to convey a tight commercial feeling.

 After showing the initial video, I contrasted the typical commercial with a video that conveyed a similar experience.
-However, instead of it being a mind numbing commercial, the video consisted of a family experiencing a family entertainment center real time.
-In the short video, it accumulated over 12 million views and demonstrated, or rather sold people on the experience on visited the family entertainment center.
+However, instead of it being a mind-numbing commercial, the video consisted of a family experiencing a family entertainment center in real-time.
+In the short video, it accumulated over 12 million views and demonstrated, or rather sold people on the experience of visiting the family entertainment center.
 By keeping the human element, the second effectively built more trust and sold the audience on why choosing that facility would be a better option for people’s children.
 Revealing the human element won the audience’s trust.

 Authentic Remarketing Ads

 For any company that avoids pay-per-click advertising but is considering taking the plunge, the first area they should consider is remarketing ads.
 For those of you unfamiliar with this type of advertising, when a prospect visits a website or landing page, the page puts a cookie on the user’s browser.
 After the prospect leaves the page, the business can successful market or rather re-market to the prospect making different ads show up on page reminding them of their initial interest.